 The book should be cut by first opening the cover of the book.
 Once the cover is opened, make sure that the book is not an old one.
 If it is old, see to it there are no staples used to bind the book.
 Any staple you see, remove them as they will harm the book cutter at a later stage.

 After cutting open the spine of the book, it is the same as scanning documents.
-All you have to do is insert them in the feeder while the feeder sucks each page, scans them, and places it in the output area of the ADF scanner.
+All you have to do is insert them in the feeder while the feeder sucks each page, scans them, and places them in the output area of the ADF scanner.
 You should not be surprised as most of the scanners scan both sides of a page and stores them in the computer one after the other.

 Note that this might not be the same with all ADF scanners.
 Only production scanners that are used by companies where there are too many pages to scan use such kinds of scanners that scan either side of the page.
 If the ADF scanner does not come with dual page scans, then that part has to be done manually.
 We will be speaking about it in the next section.